soskek/chainer-openai-transformer-lm/README.md

 # Chainer implementation of OpenAI's Finetuned Transformer Language Model

 This is a **Chainer** implementation of the [TensorFlow code](https://github.com/openai/finetune-transformer-lm) provided with OpenAI's paper ["Improving Language Understanding by Generative Pre-Training"](https://blog.openai.com/language-unsupervised/) by Alec Radford, Karthik Narasimhan, Tim Salimans and Ilya Sutskever.
-Experiment code for ROCStories and SST (Stanford Sentiment TreeBank) is contained.
+**Experiment code for ROCStories and SST (Stanford Sentiment Treebank) is contained.**

 This implementation comprises **a script to load in the Chainer model the weights pre-trained by the authors** with the TensorFlow implementation.
 This is made from [pytorch implementation](https://github.com/huggingface/pytorch-openai-transformer-lm) by line-level replacements as possible.
 If you are interested, see [the diff](https://github.com/soskek/chainer-openai-transformer-lm/commit/b2b971e460e66d8318c2ff0c1b48621856509673).
 This does not always contain implementations which are conventionally natural for chainer, but you can enjoy alignments with pytorch (and tensorflow).

-This implementation achieved almost same accuracies as the original one.
+This implementation achieved better or same accuracies as ones the paper reported.
-- On the ROCStories test set; median is 86.72 vs 85.8, and best is 87.49 vs 86.5 in 10 runs
+- On the ROCStories test set: median is *86.72* vs 85.8, and best is *87.49* vs 86.5 in 10 runs.
-- On the SST test set; best is 91.87 vs 91.3 in 10 runs
+- On the SST test set: best is *91.87* vs 91.3 in 10 runs.

 ![Transformer Language Model](assets/ftlm.png)